Selecting a language will automatically trigger the translation of the page content.

 an employee who applies for recognition of a dismissal which is void may not be reinstated if he has applied for judicial termination.

-If the employee is reinstated in the company, he is entitled to compensation.
+If the employee is reinstated in the company, he or she right to compensation.

 This allowance shall be equal to the maximum of the wages he has been deprived of in the period between the termination of the contract and his reintegration.